Rowdy Eagles Fans Wreak Havoc in Downtown Philly After Team’s Big Win

-Despite city officials blocking off nearly one square mile around City Hall and greasing its poles in the hope to deter fans, videos across social media showed them stopping traffic, climbing poles and generally causing havoc in the wake of their team’s 31-7 win over San Francisco.
+Despite city officials blocking off nearly one square mile around City Hall and greasing its poles in the hope to deter fans, videos across social media showed them stopping traffic, climbing traffic lights and generally causing havoc in the wake of their team’s 31-7 win over San Francisco.

 In one particularly troubling incident, fans outside Philadelphia’s City Hall even rode on the tailgate of an ambulance as it attempted to transport an unconscious person through the crowd and to the hospital.